-PALISADE-3.
-Based on the positive top-line results of the Phase 3 PALISADE-2 study, we are currently preparing for our Phase 3 PALISADE-3 trial, with potential to initiate the trial during the first half of calendar 2024.
-Like PALISADE-2, PALISADE-3 will be designed as a U.S. multi-center, randomized, double-blind, placebo-controlled, Phase 3 clinical study to evaluate the efficacy, safety, and tolerability of the acute administration of fasedienol to relieve anxiety symptoms in adult patients with SAD during a simulated, anxiety-provoking public speaking challenge, as measured using the patient-reported SUDS as the primary efficacy endpoint.
+PALISADE-3 and PALISADE-4.
+To complement the positive topline results from PALISADE-2, we are preparing to launch two similar Phase 3 clinical trials in 2024, PALISADE-3 in the first half of 2024 and PALISADE-4 in the second half of 2024.
+Like PALISADE-2, both PALISADE-3 and PALISADE-4 will be multi-center, randomized, double-blind, placebo-controlled, Phase 3 clinical trials designed to evaluate the efficacy, safety, and tolerability of the acute administration of fasedienol to relieve anxiety symptoms in adult patients with SAD after a single dose of fasedienol during a simulated, anxiety-provoking public speaking challenge in a clinical setting, as measured using the patient-reported SUDS as the primary efficacy endpoint.
+Also, both PALISADE-3 and PALISADE-4 will have an open-label extension for a period of up to 12-months.
+If successful, we believe either PALISADE-3 or PALISADE-4, together with PALISADE-2, may establish substantial evidence of effectiveness of fasedienol in support of a potential fasedienol NDA submission for the acute treatment of anxiety in adults with SAD with the FDA in the first half of 2026.